Doctor of Medicine Program

 The educational design of the M.D. program is a competency-based curriculum across all four years, with the first two years of medical school comprising an integrated organ systems-based approach.
 The first two years are largely taught on the main campus of the University in the Medical Sciences Building and the adjacent Active Learning Center.
 More about the curriculum and the Active Learning Center The last two years of medical school are held in the University of South Alabama Hospitals and Care Centers, as well as in offices of community physicians, and expand the students’ education in the surrounds of full-time patient care.
 More about the University, the College of Medicine, and the Hospitals.

 During Medical School, students have the opportunity to take part in research projects in both basic and clinical science arenas.
 In addition, students may participate in overseas clinical electives.
 More about research opportunities and overseas clinical experiences.
 Success in the classroom and on licensing examinations as well as demonstrated leadership in the clinical setting lead to success in the National Residency Matching Program.
-More about our students' success on licensing examinations and Match Day results.
+More about our students' success at Match Day results.

 Out of State Students

-Although our primary obligation is to residents of the state of Alabama, we encourage applicants from neighboring states who have the following credentials:
+Although our primary obligation is to residents of the state of Alabama, we consider applicants from neighboring states who have the following minimum credentials: